ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Crocs lack tread on the bottom.
 The small amount of tread and the flatness of the clogs do not allow your feet to spring properly when running.
 If you try to run in Crocs, you are going to find your feet slap violently against the pavement.
 In my experience, running in Crocs is like trying to run barefoot.
 It is just too painful!

-You will also find running in Crocs offers no traction on any kind of surface.
-Because the bottoms lack tread and are made from a resin foam material, they will wear down quickly if you try to run in them.
+You will also find running in Crocs offers no traction on many surfaces.
+Because the bottoms lack good tread and are made from a resin foam material, they will wear down quickly if you try to run in them but also, they will be very slippery on loose or wet surfaces like grass.

 Yes, you could run a short distance in Crocs if you really needed to, but anything above a short distance will be dangerous.
-Do not risk a broken ankle, back injury, or a pulled muscle that keeps you away from running for weeks or months.
-There are too many really solid running shoes on the market for you to settle for Crocs.
+Do not risk a broken ankle, back injury, or a pulled muscle by running in Crocs.
+There are too many really good running shoe options on the market for you to seriously consider Crocs as a running shoe.

 Are Crocs Good for Walking?